NOREEN-WB/Treasure_Island/README.md

 The live link can be found here - (https://treasure-island.herokuapp.com/)

 Welcome to Treasure Island.
 Treasure Island is simple Blog but very informative blog site which gives users information about E-Commerce stores.
 Treasure Island blog site is about E-Commerce Store's.
-This blog website will provide information to user: how many online stores are there.
-Which includes information regarding these stores.

-This website will provide information about delivery providers.
-How many of global delivery providers are there.
-How they make sure that your parcel will be dillevered safely.
-It will explain about payment methods.
-How many ways are there to buy product online.
-Moreover this website will allow user complete CRUD system.
+ This blog website will allow user complete CRUD system.
 User can register to website, user can comment on the blogs.
 User can add new category about E-Commerce and can add valueable information.

 ## Table of Contents